Apple Arcade is a subscription service that lets you play more than 240+ games on your iPhone, iPad, Apple TV and Mac.

 Combine Scrabble and Tetris and you’ll get SpellTower.
 Letters rise from the bottom of the screen, and you’ll need to find the words as they appear.
 But act fast, if letters make it to the top row, the game is over.

 Swing, swing and swing some more in this one-button, calming puzzle game.
 Avoid obstacles and progress to the next stage in over 250 levels and other daily challenges.
 Earn new characters and unlock secret challenge modes by getting a perfect score.

 If it’s still the mid-90s in your heart, you might like Spidersaurs.
 This action platformer has visuals and sound inspired by 90s cartoons and the games we used to play on Genesis and SNES.

 Spire Blast looks like a tower building game.
 It's the opposite.
 You use the familiar colour-matching mechanic to zap blocks, firing balls into the brickwork.
 The aim is to take down the tower as soon as possible.

 Patty Pursuit doesn't re-write the rulebook.
 It’s a fairly familiar simplified platformer, but it nails its graphics and sound.
 This one should appeal to all the SpongeBob fans out there.
 And who doesn’t love SpongeBob?

 Crawl around detailed 3D environments as a spider-like spy robot, alongside plenty of cartoony characters.
 This wouldn’t look out of place on console.
 We recommend using a pad if you can, though, as we found the touch controls tricky at times.

 Three word review: Visually distinctive platforming

 This game looks a little different to everything else on Apple Arcade.
-Thick outlines provide a specific cartoonish style.
+Thick outlines provide a specific cartoonish style, which works well with the space adventure story.
 Definitely one for fans of the side-scroller genre.